HimoriK/book/src/ch01-01-installation.md

 Download Rust through `rustup`, a command line tool for managing Rust versions and associated tools.

-> Note: If you prefer not to use `rustup` for some reason, please see the
+> Note: If you prefer not to use `rustup` for some reason, see
 > [Other Rust Installation Methods page][otherinstall] for more options.

 > ### Command Line Notation